dlab-berkeley/R-Fundamentals/README.md

 3. Open up the file corresponding to the part of the workshop you're attending (`Part1.Rmd`, `Part2.Rmd`, `Part3.Rmd`, `Part4.Rmd`) via the Files panel in RStudio.

+Warning: if you're opening a .Rmd file for the first time in RStudio you may be prompted to install the `rmarkdown` package.
+Click install and wait for it to install (RStudio might need to re-start).

 4. Place your cursor on a given line and press `Command + Enter` (Mac) or `Control + Enter` (PC) to run an individual line of code.

 5. The `solutions` folder contains the solutions to the challenge problems.